Lesson 85/100

 }

-Outcome: axe violations zero; div-sensitive users unaffected.
+Outcome: axe violations zero; motion-sensitive users unaffected.

 Real-world example 2 — HDFC Banking Dashboard Grid